 Failure to comply with Current Good Manufacturing Practices (CGMP) requirements

 Drug and medical device manufacturers are subject to strict FDA manufacturing rules known as the Current Good Manufacturing Practice (CGMP) regulations.
-The CGMP exists to ensure the identity, strength, quality, and purity of manufactured drugs, and to protect consumers from tainted, ineffective, and harmful drugs.
-Government-funded healthcare programs pay for prescription drugs on the premise that the drugs have been manufactured in accordance with CGMP regulations.
+The CGMP exists to ensure manufactured drugs’ identity, strength, quality, and purity and protect consumers from tainted, ineffective, and harmful drugs.
+Government-funded healthcare programs pay for prescription drugs on the premise that CGMP regulations have manufactured the drugs.
 If they are not, it can be a violation of the False Claims Act.
 This could include, for example, a pharmaceutical company’s manufacturing facility using dirty equipment to make drugs, or using equipment that does not accurately measure the type or amount of the active ingredients incorporated into a drug, and then selling these tainted drugs to patients covered by Government-funded health care programs.

 Compounded drug fraud

-As a general rule, pharmacies must fill patients’ prescriptions as they are written by the ordering physician.
-Putting aside situations where a generic drug may be substituted for a name-brand drug, pharmacists may not simply substitute one drug for another, or dispense a liquid form of a drug when a pill or tablet was prescribed.
-Billing government insurers for medications that have been so manipulated can be a violation of the False Claims Act.
+As a general rule, pharmacies must fill patients’ prescriptions as written by the ordering physician.
+Putting aside situations where a generic drug may be substituted for a name-brand drug, pharmacists may not simply replace one drug for another or dispense a liquid form of a drug when a pill or tablet was prescribed.
+Billing government insurers for medications that have been so manipulated can violate the False Claims Act.

 Misuse of the 340B drug discount program